Multiple reads at once may seem strange to many non-readers, but it is a common occurrence seasoned readers experience.

 Sometimes it doesn’t happen that way, so then I pick an e-book and the occasional audiobook.

-Although, to be honest, I’m not a great fan of audiobooks.
+Although to be honest, I’m not a great fan of audiobooks.
 They’re convenient for those times when I’m busy cleaning or walking.
 Sometimes I miss parts of the book because I focus on something else, and then I get all confused.

-I’m a visual person, that is why I have a hard time with audiobooks, but if the storyteller is engaging it does make things easier.
+I’m a visual person, which is why I have a hard time with audiobooks, but if the storyteller is engaging it does make things easier.
 The voice of the narrator is very important too, I find.
 I’ve abandoned audiobooks because I couldn’t stand the person’s voice.

 E-books, on the other hand, I dig.
 I usually read at least one e-book at a time, mostly borrowed books.
-Although my Kobo collection is also starting to get out of hand, and the TBR list is getting longer with each week.
+Although my Kobo collection is also starting to get out of hand, and the TBR list is getting longer each week.